alex-pope/periodic-table-full/README.md

 * Color legend for the different groups of elements
 * Instructions
 * Change the displayed information from the static position by the options to a floating \<div\> over each element

+A working demonstration can be viewed at http://alex-pope.github.com/periodic-table-full/.